Heritage Hill Historical Park in Lake Forest is a local treasure.

 - Check the official website for info on the tours.

 - Special events effect the “crowd factor.”
 When we took the tour, it was just us and another very nice family and it’s always pretty quiet when we visit.
 In May, they host Rancho Days Fiesta generally in the first weekend of May.
-They also have 2 Halloween events (one tame and the other kinda scary) and there’s a Victorian Christmas event along with a Lantern Walk event during December.
+They also have 2 Halloween events (one tame and the other kinda scary) and there’s a Victorian Christmas event along with a Candlelight Walk event during December.
 This place is very popular times when they host special events.
 It’s pretty special to visit this historic place at night.

 - Free parking in a huge shopping center lot

 - Trails are dirt and sloping – definitely uneven ground

 - Restrooms inside the park – along with at least 2 drinking fountains

 - Shade trees, but no air conditioning inside

 - Available to reserve for weddings and receptions.
 Make sure to visit the official website for official information on the history, tours, location and calendar of events.

 - Official OCParks.com page on Heritage Hill Historic Park